kohlerm/tag/README.md

 **tag** is a lightweight wrapper around **[ag](https://github.com/ggreer/the_silver_searcher)** that generates shell aliases for **ag** matches. tag is a very fast Golang rewrite of [sack](https://github.com/sampson-chen/sack).

 tag only supports ag.
 There are no plans to support ack or grep.
-Support for pt may be added if users show interest.
+This forks works with pt (was: Support for pt may be added if users show interest.)

 ## Why should I use tag?